How to Start an Appliance Repair Business

 – Vehicle, including storage to organize supplies

-How much can you potentially make owning an appliance repair business?
+How much can an appliance repair business owner make?

 The earning potential of an appliance repair business depends on factors like its area of specialization, the business size, location, and how many years the business has been in operation.
 The Bureau of Labor Statistics reports that, as of May 2018, the median annual wage for home appliance repair technicians was $39,270.
 The upper 75th percentile earned an average wage of $50,100, while the top 90th percentile earned $60,930.
 By differentiating your repair business from others, maximizing your profit margins, and marketing your business effectively, you can potentially increase your earnings.

 What skills are needed to run an appliance repair business?

 Opening an appliance repair business doesn’t require a business degree, but certain skills and experiences can increase the business’s chances of success.

 Appliance repair skills and experience.
 A repair business owner needs to be talented in working with and repairing the appliances they specialize in.
 As appliances become more complicated, a detailed understanding of how appliances work and plenty of experience in identifying problems and fixing appliances will leave a business owner well-prepared for the challenges they’ll face in fixing the appliances brought to them.

 Creativity and problem-solving skills.
 Problems can and will arise in this industry, so a business owner who’s creative and takes an active role in problem-solving will do well.
 Repair technicians may need to be resourceful in finding difficult-to-get parts and overcoming other challenges.